charmingdarling/projectpokemon/README.md

 On the front-end, we employed Handlebars.js as our template engine, enabling us to generate HTML content dynamically for a smooth user experience.
 To store data persistently, we opted for MySQL and Sequelize, ensuring efficient database management while adhering to a well-structured schema for Pokémon and user data.

-To enable users to interact with the system, we implemented GET and POST routes.
+We implemented GET and POST routes to enable users to interact with the system.
 This allows users to access information about their Pokémon, initiate battles, and save their progress.
 Our project follows the Model-View-Controller (MVC) paradigm, providing clear organization and separation of files to enhance code maintenance.

 Security is a priority, so we integrated user authentication through Express-Session and Cookies to protect user instances.
 Additionally, sensitive information like API keys is securely stored using .ENV variables to prevent unauthorized access.